 By 1848, slavery as a national issue overshadowed state issues, breaking apart political parties, church denominations, and neighborhood friendships.
 As newspapers waged a vicious war of words over abolitionism, southerners, including many in Tennessee, grew angry over northern interference with slavery, so much so that delegates from across the South met in 1850 at the Southern Convention in Nashville to express their defiance.

-With so much capital invested in slaves and the state’s prosperity, residents did not intend to willingly suffer the loss of their property or have restrictions put on its use.
+With so much capital invested in slaves and the state’s prosperity, residents did not intend to willingly suffer the loss of their property or have restrictions on its use.

 Tennessee, along with other southern states, viewed the possible election of Abraham Lincoln to the presidency and the elevation of his anti-slavery Republican Party to national power in 1860 as a disaster.
 In fact, Lincoln had so little support in Tennessee that his name was not even on the ballot.

-Even so, most Tennesseans initially showed little enthusiasm for breaking away from the Union.
+Most Tennesseans initially showed little enthusiasm for breaking away from the Union.
 In February 1861, 54% percent of the state’s voters voted against sending delegates to a secession convention.
 However, sentiment changed after the attack on Fort Sumter, South Carolina, in April and President Abraham Lincoln’s call for 75,000 volunteers to coerce the seceded states back into line.

 Governor Isham Harris began military mobilization, submitted an ordinance of secession to the General Assembly, and made direct overtures to the Confederate government.
 In a June 8, 1861, referendum, East Tennessee held firm against separation, while West Tennessee returned an equally heavy majority in favor.
 The deciding vote came in Middle Tennessee, which went from 51 percent against secession in February to 88 percent in favor in June.
-Having ratified by popular vote its connection with the fledgling Confederacy, Tennessee became the last state to officially withdraw from the Union.
+Having ratified by popular vote, its connection with the fledgling Confederacy, Tennessee officially became the last state to withdraw from the Union.

 Much of the Civil War was fought in Tennessee’s cities and farms; only Virginia saw more battles.
 Geography dictated a central role for Tennessee.
 As a border state with its rivers being key arteries to the Deep South, it was a major target for the Federals.
 From the early days of the war, Union efforts focused on securing control of those transportation routes and major roads and mountain passes such as the Cumberland Gap.
 Unfortunately, for Tennessee and the Confederates, most of the state’s battles were Union victories.